pygobject/pycairo/doc/reference/constants.rst

 These constants are used to identify the memory format of :class:`ImageSurface` data.

+New entries may be added in future versions.

 .. data:: FORMAT_ARGB32

    each pixel is a 32-bit quantity, with alpha in the upper 8 bits, then red,